rdali/RobusTAD/README.md

   * Significant Boundaries: TADBoundaryCalls_*.txt

-BoundaryScores_*.txt  contains the Right, Left and Final scores for all bins in the provided IF matrix
+BoundaryScores_*.txt  contains the Right, Left and Final scores for all bins in the provided IF matrix.

+The LeftBoundaryScore for bin b captures the evidence that there is a TAD _**starting**_ between bins **_b-1 and b**_.
+The RightBoundaryScore for bin b describes the evidence that there is a TAD _**ending**_ between bins **_b and b+1**_.

+The Final TADscore is an integration of both Right and Left scores (max(R, L)).
+While this is more convenient than comparing Right and Left scores across samples, it should be understood that some details are lost through this simplification.
+For best results, use the Right and Left scores separately.

 __Example format:__